eflexsystems/ember-drag-drop/README.md

 `useSwap` defaults to true and is optional.
 If you set it to false, then the sort algorithm will cascade the swap of items, pushing the values down the list.
 [See Demo](https://mharris717.github.io/ember-drag-drop/#/horizontal)

 `sortingScope` is optional and only needed if you have multiple lists on the screen that you want to share dragging between.
 [See Demo](https://mharris717.github.io/ember-drag-drop/#/multiple)

-**Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.
-Also if you set a custom sortingScope they should be the same for the sortable-object and the draggable-objects it contains.**

 ## Test Helpers